willdady/cdk-aws-app-runner-scheduler/README.md

 This project defines `AwsAppRunnerScheduler`, a custom CDK construct which pauses/resumes any AWS App Runner services matching the provided tag on the provided schedule.

-For example, the following will pause ALL AWS App Runner services tagged with key `environment` and value `development` at 02:00 UTC and resume (unpause) the service at 21:00 UTC daily.
+For example, the following will pause ALL AWS App Runner services tagged with key `environment` and value `development` at 02:00 UTC and resume the service at 21:00 UTC daily.

 ```typescript
   new AwsAppRunnerScheduler(this, 'ExampleScheduler', {